ARC Framework AI Navigating Intelligence

 The human must still carry the meaning, judgment, and responsibility.

-And that human role must remain visible and traceable
+And that human source of authorship must remain visible and traceable.

 Core Conditions of the Term

-• Human discernment The human evaluates, selects, rejects, revises, or reshapes outputs rather than passively receiving them.
+The human evaluates, selects, rejects, revises, or reshapes generated material rather than passively receiving it.

-• Human accountability The human remains answerable for the final work, including its meaning, effects, and public trustworthiness.
+The human remains answerable for the final work, including its meaning, effects, provenance and public trustworthiness.

 What the Term Rejects